 - A $40 printing allowance is granted each year.
 After that, a charge of 5 cents per black-and-white page and 25 cents per color page is applied directly to the student's allowance; if the student exceeds that allowance, the charges are applied directly to their Banner account.

 Bryant Bookstore & Online Purchases

 The Bryant University bookstore is located in the Fisher Student Center.
 Please call (401) 232-6240 for bookstore hours.
 Textbooks may also be ordered online at www.efollett.com.

-Bryant University Health Services is a board-certified nurse practitioner-run health center that adheres to federal and state law and endorses the guidelines of the American College Health Association, the Rhode Island Department of Health, and the Centers for Disease Control and Prevention.
-Health Services is located on the first floor of Barrington House.
-It is staffed by a part-time physician, certified nurse practitioners, and a health and wellness coordinator.
-In the event of an emergency or when Health Services is closed, emergency medical technicians (EMTs) are available through the Department of Public Safety at (401) 232-6911.
+Health Services is a nurse practitioner run program that adheres to federal and state law and endorses the guidelines of the American College Health Association, the Rhode Island Department of Health and the Centers for Disease Control and Prevention.

-Clinical components of Health Services include treatment of illnesses and injuries, women’s and men's health care, laboratory services, immunizations, support services for students with physical disabilities, and referrals as appropriate.
-All health care and medical records are considered confidential, and family members are notified only in the event of a life-threatening accident or illness.
+Clinical components of Health Services include treatment of illnesses and injuries, sexual health care, laboratory services, immunizations, support services for students with physical disabilities, and referrals as appropriate.
+All health care and medical records are confidential, and family members are notified only in the event of a life-threatening accident or illness.